why-it-works/.github/profile/README.md

 Contribute: Check out our contribution guidelines.​

-Connect: Join our discussions on [Discord/Slack/Forum Link].​
+Connect: Join our discussions on [Discord].​

 Collaborate: Participate in our upcoming projects and initiatives.
-## 📫 Contact Us

-Have questions or suggestions?
-Reach out to us at contact@yourorganization.com.

 ---